ShaimaaIbrahim/Coroutines/README.md

 # 3-thread :- such as Dispatchers
 # 4-body:-

-# **withContext() function make context switching do only one task on separate thread
+# **withContext() suspend function make context switching do only one task on separate thread
 # **example:-
 # GlobalScope.launch(Dispatchers.IO){
   //do task on IO